Jaccard index: Other definitions of Tanimoto distance

 This is a potentially confusing representation, because the function as expressed over vectors is more general, unless its domain is explicitly restricted.
 Properties of $T_s$ do not necessarily extend to $f$.
 In particular, the difference function $1-f$ does not preserve triangle inequality, and is not therefore a proper distance metric, whereas $1 - T_s$ is.

 There is a real danger that the combination of "Tanimoto Distance" being defined using this formula, along with the statement "Tanimoto Distance is a proper distance metric" will lead to the false conclusion that the function $1-f$ is in fact a distance metric over vectors or multisets in general, whereas its use in similarity search or clustering algorithms may fail to produce correct results.

 Lipkus uses a definition of Tanimoto similarity which is equivalent to $f$, and refers to Tanimoto distance as the function $1-f$.
 It is, however, made clear within the paper that the context is restricted by the use of a (positive) weighting vector $W$ such that, for any vector A being considered, $A_i \in \{0,W_i\}.$ Under these circumstances, the function is a proper distance metric, and so a set of vectors governed by such a weighting vector forms a metric space under this function.

+Heatmap representing the Tanimoto distance between four binary vectors.